Improve Handwriting:

 Hop over to my friend Mary's page on cursive handwriting, read her helpful explanations of how it works, and download her free cursive practice worksheets!

 View Cursive Writing Rules and Free Worksheets here!
-These are good for kids in grade school.
+These are good for kids in grade school

 If your teen has had a bit of cursive practice and needs some practice in order to master it, then you can try this cursive handwriting book for teens#Ad from Amazon.

 The first section of the book revises the cursive formation of each letter - just revise and practice until your teen knows the letter.
-No need to complete each page of letters if your teen already knows them.

 Back to Top